magdalenakusz/piano-practice-pal/README.md

    - Click "Browse All Scales" in the header
    - Search for scales by name (e.g., "C", "Minor", "Harmonic")
    - Filter by scale type (Major, Natural Minor, Harmonic Minor, Melodic Minor)
+   - **📝 Musical Notation**: See each scale on a professional staff with proper key signatures
-   - Preview any scale with the piano keyboard visualization
+   - **🎹 Piano Preview**: Preview any scale with the keyboard visualization
    - **🔊 Listen**: Use the "Play" and "Up & Down" buttons to hear each scale
    - Click "Practice This Scale" to practice it immediately
    - Perfect for working on specific scales or exploring the full catalog